Student bus pass guide

 About Arriva bus passes

-Arriva are another major bus operator in many university cities across England and Wales.
+Arriva is another major bus operator in many university cities across England and Wales.
 They offer a student bus pass called Student Saver.

 Daily, weekly, monthly, termly and yearly passes are available, though not for all areas.

-As an example of prices, a Student 15 Weekly pass for Durham University (the longest-period pass currently available for here) costs £45, which works out as 43p per day.
+As an example of prices, a 15-week student pass for Durham University costs £45.

 And, it's worth noting that not all of the student tickets on their website are available for university students.

-When comparing their tickets with other bus services, double-check that you qualify for the discounted prices first, as some Arriva student tickets specify that they are for 16 and 17-year-olds, whereas others are for people in college or uni.
+When comparing their tickets with other bus services, double-check that you qualify for the discounted prices first in case the tickets are for school students, rather than people at uni.

 Where is Translink available in the UK?